binste/chicago_safepassage_evaluation/README.md

 1. Install the [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) for your operating system
 2. Set the available memory for Docker to 4GB.
     * On Mac this can be set by clicking on the Docker symbol in the status bar -> Preferences -> Advanced
-2. Install repo2docker from source to get the latest version:
+3. Install repo2docker from source to get the latest version:
     ```bash
     git clone https://github.com/jupyter/repo2docker.git
     cd repo2docker
     pip install -e .
     ```
-3. Build and launch docker image of GitHub repository:
+4. Build and launch Docker image of GitHub repository:
     ```bash
     jupyter-repo2docker https://github.com/binste/chicago_safepassage_evaluation
     ```
-4. After it run through, there is an URL, which will lead you to a running Jupyter notebook server.
-There is currently a bug when using jupyter-repo2docker, where the displayed URL might not work without a slight modification.
+5. After it run through, there is an URL, which will lead you to a running Jupyter notebook server.
+There is currently a bug with Jupyter notebooks and Docker, where the displayed URL might not work without a slight modification.
 To fix it, change the host name before the port to `127.0.0.1`.
-Example: `http://d2f78b8191fd:55484/?token=...` becomes `http://127.0.01:55484/?token=...`.
+Example: `http://d2f78b8191fd:55484/?token=...` becomes `http://127.0.0.1:55484/?token=...`.

 See [Order of execution](#order-of-execution) on how to proceed.

 ### Data
 For a detailed description of all data sources used, see the section "Data" in the Appendix (XXX).